-A. Answer the following questions in 40-50 words each.

-1. Explain the metaphor which the poet uses to describe Anne Gregory's hair.
+- B. Answer the following questions in 40-50 words each. - 1.
+Explain the metaphor which the poet uses to describe Anne Gregory's hair. - Ans.

-Ans.
 The poet calls Anne's hair 'honey-coloured ramparts'.
 Ramparts are the high, wide walls around a castle or fort.
 Just as the ramparts surround the fort, so does Anne's hair surround her face.
-The ramparts give strength and impregnability, which are the attributes of a fort; in Anne they create a vision of beauty, which is the quality of a woman.

-2. What effect does Anne Gregory's beautiful hair have on young men?

-Ans.
-Anne Gregory's beautiful hair makes young men fall in love with her.
+The ramparts give strength and impregnability, which are the attributes of a fort; in Anne they create a vision of beauty. - 2.
+What effect does Anne Gregory's beautiful hair have on young men? - Ans.
+According to the poetic persona, Anne Gregory's beautiful hair makes young men fall in love with her.
 They experience a strong attraction that drives them to despair.
 However, the love that they feel is superficial.
 It is brought on by Anne's outward beauty, not her inner self.